mckennapsean/dissertation/content/08-discuss.md

 is less on general principles of software engineering or agile development, many aspects and methods from these methodologies can be applied and can fit into the context of the design activity framework for visualization design.

-## Additional Types of Research

-As illustrated in [@sec:reflections], the design activity framework has the ability to encompass and represent other types of research beyond application-driven work, such as technique-driven or evaluative research projects.
-These projects are just the beginning of formalizing adaptations of the design activity framework for these styles of research.
-For example, custom worksheets for research activities within these approaches, with varying artifacts and suggested methods, could be created, utilized, and validated.
-It may be necessary to reshape the design activity framework and the concepts on which it is based for these different research modes.
-This is an interesting avenue for future work to explore and shed further light on the connection of research activities, such as reflection, learning, and writing [@Sedlmair2012b;
-@McCurdy2016], and where they fit in the broader context of visualization design.

-Visualization design, from experiments to systems to encoding or interaction techniques, plays a role in visualization research beyond just that of design studies.
-Researchers may often still work in teams and receive benefit from common terminologies for the research activities they perform.
-However, it is also unclear if the design activity framework is the appropriate model for all these kinds of work, so new models or extensions may be necessary.
-Future work should explore these facets and consider how to best teach, guide, and support visualization novices in all aspects of visualization design.

-It is also important to adapt this framework and process beyond academia and pedagogy, to better understand how visualization designers work in industry and on product teams to build visualization tools and systems.
-It may be necessary to adopt more applicable or succinct terminology for such applications, and these modifications could benefit the design activity framework as a process model for a whole variety of interdisciplinary visualization projects engaging members such as visual designers, data visualization experts, and software engineers.